Code-Institute-Submissions/IFD-Milestone-Project-4/README.md

   `git clone https://github.com/MichaelpHann/IFD-Milestone-Project.git`
 7. Press **Enter**.
 Your local clone will be created.

-For more information or guidance, please see the relevant help section [Cloning a Repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
+For more information or guidance, please see the relevant help section [Cloning a Repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 ## Credits

-### Content / Media
+### Content sources
 * The weather icons used for this app were created by the graphic designer, Ashley Jager.
 The link to her repo is [here](https://github.com/manifestinteractive/weather-underground-icons).
 * The weather API provider is [Open Weather API](http://www.OpenWeatherMap.org).